jlnknz/io.landho.tools.webgen/README.md

 - make script defer/async more flexible by adding an option into scripts.sets[x].options -> should set absolute path!

-- cache / remember is broken in styles / scripts because we need to watch imported files (such as _reset.scss)

 - to check: browserify: have to change to directory of currently analysed file, otherwise references to other files are broken. is that okk to chdir()?
   			- sometimes chdir() in browserify makes everything fail

 - work on typescript - for now all is disabled.

 - Add 'repository' entry in package.json